Project Fame West Africa

-Project Fame, also known as Project Fame West Africa or MTN Project Fame West Africa (for sponsorship purposes), is a music talent TV reality show filmed in Lagos and aired in the West African subcontinent.
-It is a regional version of Star Academy reality series that was developed and is licensed worldwide by Endemol.
-The show used to feature contestants from Ghana, Liberia, Nigeria and Sierra Leone, but Liberia and Sierra Leone have been dropped since the 2014 Ebola Outbreak.
-The show is broadcast by networks in these four countries and across the African continent.
+Project Fame, also known as Project Fame West Africa or MTN Project Fame West Africa (for sponsorship purposes), is a music talent reality show filmed in Lagos and aired in the West African subcontinent.
+It was a regional version of Star Academy reality series, which was developed and licensed internationally by Endemol.
+The show used to feature contestants from Ghana, Liberia, Nigeria and Sierra Leone, but Liberia and Sierra Leone have been dropped since the 2014 Ebola outbreak.
+The show was broadcast by networks in these four countries and across the African continent.

 Run by Ultima production, Project Fames inaugural season began in 2008.
-The production format consists of gala evenings held each Sunday night in prime time and hosted by Joseph Benjamin and Adaora Oleh.
+The production format consisted of gala evenings held each Sunday night in prime time and hosted by Joseph Benjamin and Adaora Oleh.
 In season 7, Adaora was replaced with Bolanle Olukanni.
-Additionally, there's a weekly recap show and the Eviction night on Saturday night.
+Additionally, there was a weekly recap show and the eviction night on Saturday night.

-The jury is formed by three judges; Praiz, Bibie Brew and Tee-Y Mix, and Faculty members of the Academy which include: Joke Silva, Lovette Otegbola, Dupe Ige, Ben Ogbeiwi and Mr Gboyega Ayoade.
+The jury was formed by three judges; Praiz, Bibie Brew and Tee-Y Mix, and Faculty members of the Academy which include: Joke Silva, Lovette Otegbola, Dupe Ige, Ben Ogbeiwi and Mr Gboyega Ayoade.